anaes-dev/qrh-android/README.md

 Guidelines are stored as JSON objects in the assets folder.

-Each array contains 'type', 'main', 'sub' and 'step' keys.
+Each array contains 'type', 'head', 'body' and 'step' keys.

 These populate different styled cards for each guideline page.

 ### Card views

 Type integer value determines the appearance of the generated card:
-1. Introductory text (main only)
+1. Introductory text (body only)
-2. START text (main only)
+2. START text (body only)
-3. Guideline step with bold heading and separate content (main, sub and step)
+3. Guideline step with bold heading and separate content (head, body and step)
-4. Guideline step with single text field (main and step)
+4. Guideline step with single text field (body and step)
-5. Orange expanding box (main and sub)
+5. Orange expanding box (head and body)
-6. Blue expanding box (main and sub)
+6. Blue expanding box (head and body)
-7. Green expanding box (main and sub)
+7. Green expanding box (head and body)
-8. Black expanding box (main and sub)
+8. Black expanding box (head and body)
-9. Purple expanding box (main and sub)
+9. Purple expanding box (head and body)
-10. Image (path/URL in main, caption in sub)
+10. Image (caption in head, path/URL in body)
-11. Version text (main only)
+11. Version text (body only)
-12. Red disclaimer card (main only)
+12. Red disclaimer card (head only)

 ### Card contents